Pet Transport | Pet Shipping

 Contact the Air Cargo department (not Reservation Department) of the airline you have chosen, and make a reservation for your pet's travel.
 You will be charged based upon the combined weight of the pet and the kennel.

-Be aware of the summer embargo that prohibits the airlines from loading a pet into the cargo area if the runway temperature is above 85 degrees.
-If you are traveling in summertime, you should find a flight that leaves at night.
-Some airlines require an Acclimation Certificate.
+Be aware of the summer embargo that prohibits the airlines from loading a pet into the cargo area if the runway temperature is above 85 degrees F. If you are traveling in summertime, you should find a flight that leaves at night.
+Also, airlines will most likely not transport pets when the temperature falls below 45 degrees F. Some airlines require an Acclimation Certificate.

-Be sure and attach your pet's identification documents some of their dry food to the crate if the pet will be in the crate for a long trip.
+Be sure and attach your pet's identification documents some of their dry food to the crate if your pet will be in the crate for a long trip.